-For the record, we on The Other Side let the numbers speak for themselves, but we’ve been on the lookout ever since for straightforward, easy-to-understand metrics that shed a brighter light on the GOP’s economy-management expertise.
+For the record, we on The Other Side let the numbers speak for themselves, but we’ve been on the lookout ever since for simple, straightforward metrics that shed a brighter light on the GOP’s economy-management expertise.
 As luck would have it, we stumbled across a Wikipedia piece titled, “Jobs Created during US Presidential Terms.”
-The article covers a lot of ground, but one part in particular caught our eye: a matrix showing average annual nonfarm job growth per presidential term.
+The article covers a lot of ground, but one part in particular caught our eye: a chart showing average annual nonfarm job growth per presidential term.

-According to Wikipedia, the average annual rate of nonfarm job growth per presidential term since 1977 was as follows:
+According to Wikipedia, the annual Rate of nonfarm job growth per presidential term since 1977 was as follows:

-On average, the annual rate of nonfarm job growth during the last five Republican terms was a tad less than 1%.
-Over the same period, the average annual rate of nonfarm job growth was a tad more than 2% during Democratic administrations.
+On average, the annual rate of nonfarm job growth during the last five Republican terms was a shade less than 1%.
+Over the same period, the average annual rate of nonfarm job growth was a shade more than 2% during Democratic administrations.

-We’re not giving up.
-Sooner or later, we’re bound to come across a simple, fair barometer of economic performance that favors GOP presidents and doesn’t antedate the invention of the pocket calculator.
+But we’re not giving up.
+Sooner or later, we’re bound to encounter a barometer of economic performance that favors GOP presidents and doesn’t antedate the invention of the pocket calculator.
 In the meantime, we’ll look forward to another nasty-gram from the American Association for the Advancement of Innumeracy.
 You can support their cause by sending donations to the cable-news network of your choice.

-Full disclosure: According to data published by the Bureau of Labor Statistics, 2.19 million jobs were created in 2017, Trump’s first year in office and a splendid result from an economic point of view.
+Full disclosure: According to data published by the Bureau of Labor Statistics, 2.19 million jobs were created in 2017, Trump’s first year in office and a splendid result by any measure.
 From The Other Side: 2.34 million jobs were created during President Obama’s last year in office, or about 7% more than Trump’s first year, but a year is a fourth of a full term.
 Maybe things will change.